Ma-Marcinowski/Verificational-Model/README.md

     | None | 5 | 0.2331 | 0.9124 | 0.9207 | 0.9040 | 0.0959 | 0.0792 | 0.9056 | 0.9194 | 0.9676 |
     | **Hard** | 5 | **0.1795** | **0.9370** | 0.9617 | 0.9123 | 0.0876 | 0.0382 | 0.9164 | 0.9597 | 0.9781 |

-    * Epochs of model training - EofT - by the best validation loss result;
+    * Epochs of model training - EofT - by the best validation loss result.

   * 2.3.4.
 IAM evaluation: